Inspector General Opens Investigation After Capitol Police Accused of Spying on Republican Members of Congress

 According to the Politico article, USCP analysts had been directed by Julie Farnam, the acting director of USCP’s Intelligence and Interagency Coordination Division, to “run ‘background checks on people whom lawmakers planned to meet, including donors and associates.”

-“When staff were listed as attending these meetings, Capitol Police intelligence analysts also got asked to check the social accounts of the staffers,” the Politico article alleged.
+“When staff were listed as attending these meetings, Capitol Police intelligence analysts also got asked to check the social media accounts of the staffers,” the Politico article alleged.

 Manger denied the bombshell allegation that USCP officers had entered Rep. Nehls’ office to photograph confidential documents protected by the Speech and Debate clause under Article 1, Section 6 of the Constitution.